Hilary McNair BA (Hons) Couns MBACP(Accred) Dip Couns B.Ed (Hons)

 Sometimes we can feel overwhelmed and unable to cope with life's problems.
 This can feel like a very lonely place to be.
 We may want to share our feelings with a friend, but sometimes this doesn't feel like enough, or the problem may feel too difficult, personal or embarrassing to share.
 It is at times like these that talking to a fully qualified Professional Counsellor in a non-judgmental, empathic setting can offer new hope.

 I would like to introduce myself to you.
 My name is Hilary McNair and I am passionate about helping people through the process of counselling.
+I have over 10 years of experience in this field.
 I feel privileged to come alongside people in their difficulties, show compassion, and walk part of their journey with them.
 Sometimes having someone to really listen to you in a confidential setting can bring relief and can provide new insight into your situation.
 You bring your expertise about yourself and your inner resources and I bring my professional knowledge, skills and experience of the counselling process.
 Together, in this relationship of trust, we can tackle the problems as a team and try to come to a new understanding.
 Having someone understand us at a deep level can be a very healing experience.

 How I work